 Search for Gallery Solutions

 After repeated tries, I realized that on my site NextGEN was not going to play nice and kept reverting to the last stable version 1.9.13.
 In the meantime, I have been searching substitutes for managing my galleries and the photographs in them.
-It became painfully clear that once you invest into a technology rather heavily any ill behavior on the part of that technology becomes a huge issue going forward.
+It became painfully clear that once you invest into a particular technology rather heavily any ill behavior on the part of that technology becomes a huge issue going forward.
 I needed a substitute that would convert my galleries, about 300 of them, and handle about 5,500 photographs in those galleries.

 For a moment I thought I might have found a solution in MaxGalleria Lite which claimed to import NextGEN galleries.
 Sure enough, I installed and converted a few galleries to MaxGalleria format and they were good as before.
 However, during the conversion process, MaxGalleria copies all the image files into a single month-year-based folder mixing all the images.
 Additionally, as I imported a few heavily populated galleries I ended up hundreds of photographs in a single folder.
 This happened after converting only 5-6 galleries and I had 295 more to go!
 I communicated with the MaxGalleria team on the WordPress.org support forum, and they implemented a few of my suggestions.
 But they could not commit to segregating the galleries into different folders.

 A NextGEN Substitute, Nextcellent Gallery